 A boxing sage from New York's hard streets who became the sport's most brutally honest and principled voice, both in the corner and on the air.

-Teddy Atlas's life is a New York boxing story etched in scar tissue and uncompromising ethics.
-Trained by the legendary Cus D'Amato, his own fighting career was cut short, but he found his true calling as a trainer and confessor to champions.
-He guided a young Mike Tyson and later led Michael Moorer to a shocking heavyweight title victory over Evander Holyfield.
-Atlas's genius lies in his psychological acuity, his ability to strip a fighter down and rebuild them with tactical wisdom and raw truth.
-This same unvarnished honesty defines his decades-long career as a television analyst, where his passionate commentary educates and excites.
-Beyond the ring, he runs the Teddy Atlas Foundation, helping children and families in need, a testament to the code of loyalty and responsibility he preaches.
+Teddy Atlas guided Michael Moorer to a heavyweight title victory over Evander Holyfield in 1994.
+A New York boxing story etched in scar tissue and uncompromising ethics, Atlas trained under Cus D'Amato.
+His own fighting career ended early, but he found his calling as a trainer and confessor to champions.
+He worked with a young Mike Tyson before leading Moorer to that upset win.
+Atlas's genius lies in psychological acuity, stripping a fighter down and rebuilding them with tactical wisdom and raw truth.
+This unvarnished honesty defines his decades as a television analyst, where passionate commentary educates and excites.
+Beyond the ring, he runs the Teddy Atlas Foundation, helping children and families in need.
+Born in 1956, he remains a fixture in boxing, a testament to the code of loyalty and responsibility he preaches.

 1946–1964